jcchurch/APSUWebCamp/Slides/Day03-SemanticTags.md

 - The best way to learn is to do.
 - It's time to practice website design.
-- Your task is to design a website in which you would like to design.
+- Your task is to design your dream website.
     - My favorite web design tool is just a pencil and paper.
     - If you don't want to draw, we encourage you to use Microsoft Paint.
     - Make sure you include the four areas: header, main, sidebar, and footer